 While dealerships are generally known for their vast inventories, the COVID pandemic has resulted in record sales for the RV industry, leaving dealerships with limited stocks.
 As a result, most dealerships don’t have the floor plans or brands you might be looking for.

 RV dealers sell all different brands and are not always experienced with all their inventory.
-In addition, they don’t know the units they sell as well as an RV manufacturer that sells direct.
+In addition, they don’t know the units they sell as well as an RV manufacturer.

 Whether looking for a new or used RV, classified websites are there to meet your needs.
 Also, most classified websites often specialize in trading used RVs, making it ideal for those working on a tight budget.